Barcelona in February: A Romantic Winter Escape

 In the heart of winter, when Barcelona in February may be touched by a chill, there's a festival that warms the spirits of all who partake.
 It's the Santa Eulàlia Festival, affectionately known as La Laia or Barcelona's winter celebration, and it takes place around the 12th of February each year.

-Throughout the celebration, the streets and squares of Barcelona in February come alive with a kaleidoscope of popular cultural activities.
-The highlights are many, including the procession of Laies, the Santa Eulalia festival parade, the remarkable human towers, the joyful sardana dancing, and a mesmerizing fire run featuring fire beasts and devils, both large and small.
+The origin of this celebration is the inspiring story of 13-year-old Eulalia, a fearless young girl who stood unwavering in her Christian faith during a time of Roman persecution in Spain.
+Throughout the celebration, the streets and squares of Barcelona in February come alive with a kaleidoscope of popular cultural activities including the procession of Laies, the Santa Eulalia festival parade, the remarkable human towers, the joyful sardana dancing, and a mesmerizing fire run featuring fire beasts and devils.

 Poble Espanyol: A Spanish Village in the Heart of Barcelona